 Expands on the professional concepts of teaching and learning and evidencebased practice as a major strategy for health promotion and education.
 An overview of learning theories and educational strategies provides the basis for developing the role of the health professional as educator.
 Students achieve student learning outcomes by integrating knowledge, skills, and attitudes in the classroom setting.

-Four theory units (40 clock hours) and one unit field experience (20 clock hours).
+Four theory units (40 clock hours).
 Prerequisite: Admission to the BSN or BS Emergency Management program.